NEDEG header image

 The first wooden MarkV setup bench used at NEDEG

 On November 19, 2018, Gene Ritter sadly passed away at the early age of 59.
-Gene was a commercial diver from NY who has had long time involvement with NEDEG activities.
-He also organized a historical group: Cultural Research Divers that searched for marine artifacts in the NY area.
+Gene was a commercial diver from NY who has had a long time involvement with NEDEG activities.
+He also organized a historical group (Cultural Research Divers) that searched for marine artifacts in the NY area.

 Gene Ritter picture